Online MBA in Wisconsin

 The 8 MBA programs in Wisconsin listed below are in alphabetical order.

 1. Marquette University

-The MBA program covers all functional areas of a business.
-It puts a unique emphasis on topics such as society, ethics and global business.
-They offer practical education with business and career application.
-The Executive MBA offered admits up to 25 students.
-A typical class consists of 15-22 students.
-The program length is 17 months.
-The program focus is on International Specialization.
-The program has approximately 50 credits.
-The program format is blended, 40% of the content delivered online, and the rest, in face-to-face.
-You need at least five years of management experience to take the course.
-This team-based program requires some residency.
-The faculty is Marquette faculty.
-The class location is Milwaukee campus.
+The MBA program at Marquette covers all functional areas of a business.
+It emphasizes topics such as society, ethics, and global business, focusing on International Specialization.
+Marquette offers a practical education with business and career applications.
+The Executive MBA admits up to 25 students during each admissions cycle.
+The program length is 17 months, consisting of approximately 50 credits.
+The program format is blended, with 40% of the content delivered online and the rest face-to-face.
+You need at least five years of management experience to apply for the program.
+A typical class consists of 15-22 students, for a small student-to-teacher ratio.

 2. University of Wisconsin Oshkosh

 UW Oshkosh is the only AACSB-accredited university in Northeast and Central Wisconsin.
 The Executive MBA is specifically designed for executives and emerging business leaders.
-The Oshkosh MBA program uses a cohort system of learning.
-You will be part of a group that has extensive business experience.
-The program is for 16 months.
-The class size is around 20-30 cohort group.
-The curriculum focuses on Leadership and Business Strategy, and Functional Management courses.
-The program has 33 credits.
-International study is included in the program.
-The program prefers candidates with eight years of professional experience, and five years of management experience.
-The program is offered at the Appleton Education Center.
+The Oshkosh MBA program uses a cohort system of learning, by which each student is a part of a group that has extensive business experience.
+The program prefers candidates with eight years of professional experience and five years of management experience.
+UWO’s MBA program takes 16 months to complete and consists of 33 credits.
+The class size is small, with around 20-30 students per cohort group.
+The curriculum focuses on Leadership and Business Strategy and Functional Management courses and an international study.
+The program is offered at the university’s Appleton Education Center.

 3. University of Wisconsin-Eau Claire